BekaValentine/labrys/docs/API.md

 ## /inbox

-The `inbox` endpoint acts similar to an ActivityPub inbox, in that it is both the place that an external user can send push content and also the place that the owner gets retrieve pushed content from.
+The `inbox` endpoint is the place that an external user can send private message notifications to.

 ### GET /inbox : List InboxMessage

-Returns a list of all of the inbox messages sent to the blade.
+Returns a list of all of the private messages sent to the blade.

-### POST /inbox : InboxMessage -> ()
+### POST /inbox : BladeID -> ()

-Adds a new inbox message to the blade's inbox.
+Notifies the receiving blade that the blade with the given ID has new messages for it, which are then pulled from the sending blade.

 ### GET /inbox/<id> : InboxMessageID -> Message